-Our final section gives you specific tips on the design / UI of your form.
+Our final section gives you specific tips on the design / UI of your form to help you optimize form conversion.
 There’s a wealth of advice out there from the UX professionals.
 We’ve collated only the most impactful points on best practice.
 Rather than going deep into each topic, we’ve opted for a “quickfire” overview of each tip.
 By providing you with the essential starting points, you can make your own mind up whether you need to dig deeper.

 Before you include optional fields, be darn sure you need them.
 Don’t lengthen the process with information that isn’t necessary.